satellite-image-deep-learning/techniques/README.md

 * [Synthetic Aperture Radar (SAR) Analysis With Clarifai](https://www.clarifai.com/blog/synthetic-aperture-radar-sar-analysis-with-clarifai)
 * [Labeled SAR imagery dataset of ten geophysical phenomena from Sentinel-1 wave mode](https://www.seanoe.org/data/00456/56796/) consists of more than 37,000 SAR vignettes divided into ten defined geophysical categories
 * [Deep Learning and SAR Applications](https://towardsdatascience.com/deep-learning-and-sar-applications-81ba1a319def)

+## General image quality
+* Convolutional autoencoder network can be employed to image denoising, [read about this on the Keras blog](https://blog.keras.io/building-autoencoders-in-keras.html)
+* [jitter-compensation](https://github.com/caiya55/jitter-compensation) -> Remote Sensing Image Jitter Detection and Compensation Using CNN
+* [DeblurGANv2](https://github.com/VITA-Group/DeblurGANv2) -> Deblurring (Orders-of-Magnitude) Faster and Better
+* [image-quality-assessment](https://github.com/idealo/image-quality-assessment) -> CNN to predict the aesthetic and technical quality of images

 ## Self-supervised/unsupervised learning
 The terms self-supervised & unsupervised learning are often used interchangably in the literature, and describe tehcniques using unlabelled data.
 In general, the more classical techniques such as k-means classification or PCA are referred to as unsupervised, whilst newer techniques using CNN feature extraction or autoencoders are referred to as self-supervised.
 [Yann LeCun](https://braindump.jethro.dev/posts/lecun_cake_analogy/) has described self-supervised/unsupervised learning as the 'base of the cake': *If we think of our brain as a cake, then the cake base is unsupervised learning.
 The machine predicts any part of its input for any observed part, all without the use of labelled data.
 Supervised learning forms the icing on the cake, and reinforcement learning is the cherry on top.*